 Give thoughtful, useful gifts.

 Give gifts with heart.
 Buy handmade.
-Support small businesses.
-Be thoughtful in gift-giving, whether it is for bridesmaids, groomsmen, your parents (or these gifts especially selected for mom), your flower girl, ring bearer, vendors, guests (favors), or gifts for your future spouse.
+Support your parents (or these gifts especially selected for mom), your flower girl, ring bearer, vendors, guests (favors), or gifts for your future spouse.
 Thoughtful gifts are more memorable and, therefore, rule.

 High five your flower girls and ring bearer.